turingschool-examples/backend_mod_1_prework/day_3/questions.md

 1. Why might you want to use an if-statement?

+   - A large reason is based on the user experience.
+Without if-statements, the program will feel too rigid.
+   With if statements, the user is able to interact dynamically with the program instead of a static being which plays out the same way everytime it's launched.

 1. What is the Ruby syntax for an if statement?

+   - ```ruby
+      if statement which results in boolean
+         action if above results to a true boolean end
+     ```

 1. How do you add multiple conditions to an if statement?

+   - To add multiple conditions to an if statement, we can add `elsif` statements which add additional branches instead of
+   a binary thought process of having one outcome or the other(happens or doesn't happen).
+With an `elsif` statement, we can
+   have numerous conditions such as if more than one condition is `true` then an event will trigger.

 1. Provide an example of the Ruby syntax for an if/elsif/else statement:

+   - ```ruby
+      if favorite_fruit == "peach"
+        user = "peachy"
+      elsif favorite_fruit == "orange"
+        user = "probably doesn't have scurvy"
+      else
+        user = "You don't like peach or orange?
+Weirdo..."
+      end
+     ```

 1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?

+   - We can use a conditional statement when we just want an output of true or false or to assign a boolean to a variable.

+   - `player_is_alive = health > 0`